oscarbrionesr/stat386-projects/_posts/2022-10-20-webscraping.md

 The purpose of this post is to collect the data from the companies in the S&P 500, and look at indicators such market cap, number of employees, priece to earnings ratio, etc. in order to see if there are correlations that can allow us to see what individual companies would be good to invest in.

+ I determined that it was allowable to get the data from these sites because the purpose of these websites is to provide financial literacy for the public so that they can be better equiped to make good financial decisioins for their future.

 A later post will perform EDA to figure out if there are individual companies worth investing in.

+*Complete code and data can be found in [this GitHub repo](https://github.com/oscarbrionesr/sp500-web-scraping).*

 ---